 The initial idea for these open eateries was to utilize properties in dense, urban areas while bringing ‘foodies’ all under one roof.
-However, the increased popularity of these has caught the attention of suburban malls and corporate offices in the downtown business scene.
-The idea of food halls offers numerous benefits:
+However, the increased popularity of these has caught the attention of suburban malls and corporate offices in the downtown business scene, as they offer numerous benefits:

 - Opportunity for chefs to test new dining concepts